 What are the benefits of buying professional indemnity insurance through a broker?

 - Cover that fits.
 Because brokers aren’t tied to any one insurer, they can pick out policies tailored to the kind of work you do and the particular risks involved.
+And if anything changes further down the line, they'll go through and review your cover with you.

 While it could seem like you’re getting less choice with a broker, that’s kind of the point.
 Instead of showing you a lengthy list of policies that mostly don’t fit, they'll show you the ones that do – with the reasoning explained.